of Ride Units: 1 theater

 History and Trivia

-- At this location: The Hall of Presidents has been in this location since the park opened in 1971.
+At this location: Though it opened under the name Tropical Serenade, Enchanted Tiki Room has been in this location since the park opened in 1971.